mochi-hpc/mochi-doc/docs/source/yokan/01_init.rst

 Using the admin library to create a database
 --------------------------------------------

-Now that we have our server running, let's create some code using the *admin* library to create a database.
+Now that we have our server running, let's write some code using the *admin* library to create a database.

 .. container:: toggle